olayad/btc-stats/README.md

 # CDP Stats Tool

-The following program offers statics on Collaterized Debt Positions (CDP) using Bitcoin (BTC) as collateral.
+This tool generates stats on Collaterized Debt Positions (CDP) using Bitcoin (BTC) as collateral.
-The program will obtain historic BTCUSD data information from Quandl and Bitfinex to calculate a Collateralization Ratio and use Bank Of Canada data (CADUSD exchange rate) to calculate BTC prices in CAD.
+The tool will obtain historic BTCUSD data information from Quandl and Bitfinex to calculate a Collateralization Ratio and use Bank Of Canada data (CADUSD exchange rate) to calculate BTC prices in CAD.